 Fiona’s travel memoir Strange Museums can currently be purchased through this site.
 All her previous books won or were shortlisted for prizes, including the Steele Rudd Award for best book of short stories to Suck My Toes.
 Suck My Toes has been re-issued by Scribe as an ebook entitled Dirt, along with Au Pair.

-Forthcoming is a collection of non-fiction.
-McGregor is currently working on a series of novels based on the life of Iris Webber, queer petty criminal active in Sydney’s sly-grog era from the 1930s til the early 1950s.
+Forthcoming is a collection of non-fiction going back 25 years, mainly focussed on performance and Sydney’s queer underground.
+Fiona is also working on a series of novels based on the life of Iris Webber, queer petty criminal active in Sydney’s sly-grog era through the 1930s-1950s.

-Her performance tends to the endurance and durational forms, using both video and live actions.
+Her work tends to the endurance and durational forms, using both video and live actions.
 You Have the Body, a meditation on unlawful detention, toured in 2008-09, and was acclaimed in the four Australian cities in which it was presented, including being voted Show of the Year by theatre critic James Waites.
 In 2009, it was produced by UK performance artist Michael Mayhew at ART Studio, Manchester, UK.

 Vertigo at MOP in February 2011 marked the Australian debut of Water Series, which continued with a major show at Artspace from 1-20 November of the same year.
-Recent group shows include ‘Same River Twice’, 2014, and ‘Performance Presence/Video Time’ 2015, both at Australian Experimental Art Foundation.
+Group shows include ‘Same River Twice’, 2014, and ‘Performance Presence/Video Time’ 2015, both at Australian Experimental Art Foundation.
 In 2016, McGregor performed with American artist Sheree Rose at UNSW Galleries as part of ‘The Patient’, curated by Bec Dean.